 How to Apply

 Students may declare civil or environmental engineering as their major at any time after enrolling at Portland State University.
 However, students must be admitted formally to the BSCE or BSENVE program before they will be allowed to enroll in restricted, upper-division courses offered by the program.
 Applications for the BSCE and BSENVE programs are online (see links below).
-In addition to the Departmental online application form, students transferring from other institutions must also apply for admission to PSU and submit one copy of their transcripts to the PSU Office of Admissions and an additional copy to the Department of Civil and Environmental Engineering.
+In addition to the Departmental online application form, students transferring from other institutions must also apply for admission to PSU and submit one copy of their transcripts to the PSU Office of Admissions.

 - Apply to the University (unless already admitted): PSU Admissions